SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 As you have probably seen, when we create event handler method, we always need to add **this** to the constructor, to bind **this**.

-There is no sense to create constructor method only for binding our methods.
+There is no need to create constructor method only for binding our methods.

 There should be another solution, and that is using arrow functions.